 Cruise line sales reps know very little about insurance.
 They won't know how much coverage you should have.
 They won't be able to provide more or less protection for particular risks.
 If you ask them about pre-existing conditions or "lookback periods," they'll refer to a script.

 And worst off, you'll pay more for this poor service.

 If you eventually have to collect on your policy, don't think the cruise lines will be of any assistance.
 You'll be connected directly to the cruise insurance policy's actual provider.

 If there are any good reasons for booking with the cruise line directly we're unaware of those.

 The solution is simple.
-Don’t use your cruise line to book your travel insurance.
+Don't use your cruise line to book your travel insurance.
 If you have a favorite insurance company, check to see if they offer travel insurance.
-Otherwise, search InsureMyTrip using your specific vacation info.
-You’ll get instant quotes to compare vs. that of your cruise line.
-We can guarantee they’ll be much cheaper and more robust.
+Otherwise, Search InsureMyTrip using your specific cruise info.
+You'll get instant quotes to compare vs. that of your cruise line.
+We can guarantee they'll be much cheaper and more robust.